DawnScience/scisoft-core/uk.ac.diamond.scisoft.python/doc/Diamond_SciSoft_Python_Guide/source/fileio.rst

  *ascolour* is a boolean value to dictate whether to return any coloured image data as an RGB dataset or convert it to greyscale

+ *warn* is a boolean value to dictate whether to print some warnings

 The object returned by load is usually a data holder and acts like a list and ordered dictionary.
 It has at least one attribute ``metadata`` which is